Ja'Marr Chase Super Bowl Player Prop Bets | Cincinnati vs. Los Angeles 2/13/2022

 Recent Performances

-- In last week's matchup with the Chiefs, Chase caught six passes for 54 yards and scored one touchdown.

-- Chase's stat line over his last three games shows 20 catches for 279 yards and one touchdown.
-He put up 93.0 receiving yards per game and was targeted 27 times.
+- Chase's stat line over his last three outings includes 20 grabs for 279 yards and one touchdown.
+He put up 93.0 yards per game, and was targeted 27 times.

 Chase's Cincinnati Teammates